Zhal73/Movie_Collection/README.md

 # Movie_Collection
-Movie_Collection app related toe the first project for the QA Academy
+Movie_Collection app related to the first project for the QA Academy